 - How do kidney stones affect the digestive system?

-- How does alcohol affect the kidney function?
+- How does creatine affect the kidneys?

-- How does caffeine affect kidney function?
+- How does a kidney stone form?